Updated in 2023

 - Metis has part-time introduction courses as well as onsite and online bootcamp options.
 Learn more about Metis in our review.

 - For fundamentals, Coding Temple and RMOTR offer bootcamps in Python data science and web development.
+Similarly, QuickStart has courses in web dev and data.

 - You can check out Udacity and Springboard, which are online educational platforms that students can use to brush up on the basics or advance their current tech skills.
 Read more about Udacity and Springboard in our reviews.